stellar/js-stellar-base/CONTRIBUTING.md

 As you probably already know, there are two main components to the JavaScript SDK environment: the `stellar-base` package (this repo) and the higher-level `stellar-sdk` package that relies on this one as a dependency.
 Care should be taken when updating either, as there are quite a few small steps that can go wrong.

-**Updating Base**
+### Updating Base
 Once all of the PRs for a particular release are in, it's time to actually publish & deploy a new version.

  - Create a new branch with the new version, e.g. `git switch -c v1.0.0`

- - First, look at the diff between the latest release and master: https://github.com/stellar/js-stellar-base/compare/v5.1.0...master.
+ - First, look at the diff between the latest release and master: e.g. https://github.com/stellar/js-stellar-base/compare/v5.1.0...master.
 Replace `v5.1.0` here with the [latest release](https://github.com/stellar/js-stellar-base/releases/latest).

  - Ensure that all of the PRs in this delta are accurately reflected in the [CHANGELOG](./CHANGELOG.md), broken down by impact and linking to the corresponding PRs.
 Update the file if necessary.

- - Update the top-level "version" field in the [package.json](./package.json) file to reflect the new version.
+ - Update the top-level `"version"` field in the [package.json](./package.json) file to reflect the new version.

  - Run the final sanity check to ensure the builds pass: `yarn dtslint && yarn test && yarn preversion`.